fpipita/esm-middleware/README.md

 // Use Lodash methods here...
 ```

-You can find a full working example in the `example` directory.
+You can find a minimal working example in the `example` directory.
-After installing the example dependencies, start it with:
+After installing the example dependencies, you can run it with:

 ```bash
 user@localhost:~$ yarn start